 - Cash flow projections: How much cash you anticipate you’ll earn and how much you’ll disburse for expenses.

-- Balance sheet: Summary of assets, liabilities, and equities of your business at a given time.
-Include income tax, pensions, and medical insurance for employees if your business is incorporated.
+- Balance sheet: Summary of your business’s assets, liabilities, and equities at a given time.
+Include income tax, pensions, and medical insurance for employees if your company is incorporated.

 The operations plan should also cover staffing, equipment, supplies, and how you will meet regulatory and compliance requirements.
 List how many employees you have and how often they work.
 Will you pay for barista training?
 Include the equipment you need and how much it costs, such as a commercial-grade espresso machine, coffee grinder, refrigerator, microwave, and anything else you need to prepare and serve your products.
 Also, detail where you will get your supplies, such as a local coffee roaster or catering company if you plan to sell food.

 The appendix is the final section of your business plan and includes supporting documentation.
-Anything that seems too long or disrupts the flow of the body text of your business plan can be included in the appendix.
-Examples of documents you might include are:
+Anything that seems too lengthy or disrupts the flow of the body text of your business plan can be included in the appendix.
+Examples of documents you might consist of are:

 - Credit histories for the business owners

 - Resumes for the owner and management team